ulf1/bwsample/README.md

 print(ratios.round(2))
 ```

-The problem of simple ratios `(Ni - Nk)/(Ni + Nj)` is that the effect of the total number of observations is ignored.
+The problem of simple ratios `(Nij - Nji)/(Nij + Nji)` is that the effect of the total number of observations is ignored.

 ```
 [[ 0.
 0.333  0.333 -0.2    0.333 -1.   ]